boltcard/bolt-card-pos/README.md

 Polls for successful invoice payments.

+## Release
+[Early alpha release.](https://github.com/boltcard/bolt-card-pos/releases) It's safe to use (as long as you scan the Invoice QR code in LNDHub) because all you can do is Pay the pos invoice.

+It works, looks a bit janky, some payment errors might not be shown.

+Give it a try let us know what you think!

 ## setup
 1. Install [LNBits](https://lnbits.com/) and connect it to your node, or use the LNBits demo server
 2. Click extensions and install the LNDHub extension.